lilyinstarlight/obs-recording-demux/README.md

 # OBS Studio Recording Demultiplexer

-A script for OBS studio to separate out tracks in recordings automatically.
+A script for OBS Studio to separate out tracks in recordings automatically.

 ## General Script Setup